Roles and Responsibilities of Students and Adults

 Additional Expertise: If an expert is not available in the immediate area, documented contact with an external expert is recommended.
 A copy of all correspondence with the expert (e.g. emails) must be attached to Form 4 and can be used in lieu of the signature of that expert.

-To avoid conflict of interest, no Adult Sponsor, parent or other relative of the student, the Qualified Scientist, or Designated Supervisor who oversees the project, may serve on the IRB reviewing that project.
+To avoid conflict of interest, no Adult Sponsor, parent or other relative of the student, the Qualified Scientist, or Direct Supervisor who oversees the project, may serve on the IRB reviewing that project.
 Additional members are recommended to help avoid a potential conflict of interest and to increase the expertise of the committee.

 IRBs exist at federally Regulated Research Institutions (e.g., universities, medical centers, NIH, correctional facilities).
 Prisoner advocates must be included on the IRB when research participants are incarcerated.
 The institutional IRB must initially review and approve all proposed research conducted at or sponsored by that institution.
 The Adult Sponsor and the local IRB are responsible for ensuring that the project is appropriate for a pre-college student and adheres to ISEF rules.